HoIIy/ISTE432/developmentbook.md

 * the presentation layer should be the only layer that communicates with the end user.

 ## Exception Handling
-All Exceptions thrown by NodeJS are instances of Errors.
+All Exceptions thrown by PHP extend Exception.

 **Potential types of Exceptions:**
 - AssertionError - one value is expected to be something else.
 For example, trying to evaluate JSON that's actually a null value.